michaelfecher/aws-solution-architect-cert-prep/EC2.md

 - stored over multiple AZs within a region
 - read after write consistency

 Mounting in EC2 instance of the EFS, which makes a super cool sharing (repository) possible over multiple instances.
 EBS volumes can be used in comparison only in one instance.
 EFS has to be in the same Security Group as the instances, which want to use it.

+## Lambda
+Run ONLY code, without provisioning hardware, OS, configuration of compilers...
+A lambda is called by *Triggers*.
+A Trigger can be:
+- API Gateway
+- SNS
+- CloudWatch
+- other Lambda
+- S3 bucket change
+- DynamoDB
+- CloudFront change

+Lambda scales out (not up!
+Up Scaling is in terms of CPU/RAM while scaling out is in the number of instances)
+NO Server
+Cheap (1 million is free.
+Next million costs
+1 event = 1 function ... means that 100 HTTP requests execute 100 lambda functions
+Services: S3, API GW, Lambda, DynamoDB are serverless
+One Lambda can trigger another... nice chaining
+Architecture can get complicated, but there is a AWS X-Ray Service to debug the architecture
+Lambdas are acting globally
+Duration time of one Lambda is 5 minutes.
+Mitigation is to split the lambda up.